Wealth tax: Valuation issues

 In 2012, the Wall Street Journal wrote that: "the wealth tax has a fatal flaw: valuation.
 It has been estimated that 62% of the wealth of the top 1% is "non-financial" – i.e., vehicles, real estate, and (most importantly) private business.
 Private businesses account for nearly 40% of their wealth and are the largest single category."
 A particular issue for small business owners is that they cannot accurately value their private business until it is sold.
-Furthermore, business owners could easily make their businesses look much less valuable than they really are, through accounting, valuations and assumptions about the future.
+Furthermore, business owners could easily make their businesses look much less valuable than they really are, through accounting, valuations, and assumptions about the future.
 "Even the rich don't know exactly what they're worth in any given moment."

-Examples of such fraud and malfeasance were revealed in 2013, when French budget minister Jérôme Cahuzac was discovered shifting financial assets into Swiss bank accounts in order to avoid the wealth tax.
+Examples of such fraud and malfeasance were revealed in 2013, when French budget minister Jérôme Cahuzac was discovered to have shifted financial assets into Swiss bank accounts to avoid the wealth tax.
 After further investigation, a French finance ministry official said, "A number of government officials minimised their wealth, by negligence or with intent, but without exceeding 5–10 per cent of their real worth ... however, there are some who have deliberately tried to deceive the authorities."
 Yet again, in October 2014, France's Finance chairman and President of the National Assembly, Gilles Carrez, was found to have avoided paying the French wealth tax (ISF) for three years by applying a 30 percent tax allowance on one of his homes.
-However, he had previously converted the home into an SCI, a private, limited company to be used for rental purposes.
+However, he had previously converted the home into an SCI, a private limited company for rental purposes.
 The 30 percent allowance does not apply to SCI holdings.
-Once this was revealed, Carrez declared, "if the tax authorities think that I should pay the wealth tax, I won't argue."
+Once this was revealed, Carrez declared, "If the tax authorities think that I should pay the wealth tax, I won't argue."
 Carrez is one of more than 60 French parliamentarians battling with the tax offices over 'dodgy' asset declarations.

 Moreover, this problem of wealth devaluation is undermined by the administration itself.
-For example, in France in 1999, the government introduced the notion of "the measured application of the tax law".
+For example, in 1999, the French government introduced the notion of "the measured application of the tax law".
 But this application of the law is mostly reserved for the self-declared tax, like the wealth tax.
-It means that if there is a fraud in the declaration, there will be no sanction if the household concerned correct his mistake, even if it might have been done in purpose.
+It means that if there is fraud in the declaration, there will be no sanction if the household concerned corrects its mistake, even if it was intentional.

 This flexibility granted to self-declared taxes is indeed unequal.
-In fact the other tax that concerned most of the households, like income taxes, cannot be self-declared and this fraud flexibility benefits only to the richer household.
-More broadly, this self-declaration tax has developed what the sociologist Alexis Spire called "tax law domestication", which enables the richest part of the population to employ fiscal specialists to optimize its declarations and minimize the amount of the wealth tax.
-Once again this creates an opportunity of optimization, as the flexibility in sanctions is unequally distributed in the tax spectrum and thus in the different parts of the population.
+In fact, the other tax that concerns most households, like income taxes, cannot be self-declared, and this flexibility benefits only the richer households.
+More broadly, this self-declaration tax has led to what the sociologist Alexis Spire called "tax law domestication", which enables the richest segment of the population to employ fiscal specialists to optimize their declarations and minimize the amount of wealth tax owed.
+Once again, this creates an opportunity for optimization, as the flexibility in sanctions is unequally distributed across the tax spectrum and, by extension, across different parts of the population.